 LCHD's Child Safety Seat program provides car seats for low income families without child safety seats.
 Parents are trained on proper installation and use of the seats and the seat is properly secured in the car by a trained child passenger safety technician.
 To see if you are eligible to receive a seat, please call (740)-349-6535 and ask for one of our car seat technicians.

 Referrals usually come through the WIC program and other agencies.
 Seats are provided though the Ohio Buckles Buckeyes program and donations from local organizations.
-If you are interested in supporting this program please call (740) 349-6535.
+If you are interested in supporting this program, please call at (740)-349-6535.

 Cribs for Kids